stripe/stripe-mock/README.md

 # stripe-mock [![Build Status](https://travis-ci.org/stripe/stripe-mock.svg?branch=master)](https://travis-ci.org/stripe/stripe-mock)

 stripe-mock is a mock HTTP server that responds like the real Stripe API.
 It can be used instead of Stripe's testmode to make test suites integrating with Stripe faster and less brittle.

+stripe-mock is powered by [the Stripe OpenAPI specification][openapi], which is generated from within the backend API implementation.
+It operates statelessly (i.e. it won't remember new resources that are created with it) and responds with sample data that's generated using a similar scheme to the one found [in the API reference][apiref].

+## Usage

 Get it from Homebrew or download it [from the releases page][releases]: